London Review - KU Honors Program

 HNRS 492 requires membership in the KU Honors Program or permission of instructor.
 3 credit hours.
 Students will enroll themselves in one of these courses for the Spring semester.

 Students will be housed in double or triple-occupancy rooms in a central London hotel, located in the Kensington neighborhood.
 The hotel is conveniently located in close proximity to public transportation and many attractions.
 English breakfast will be provided daily at the hotel.
-Three group dinners will also be provided.
+Three group meals will also be provided.

 Mary Klayder, Program Director